Journey to the West: Creation and authorship

-Historical context
+Historical basis

-The novel Journey to the West was based on historical events.
-Xuanzang (602–664) was a monk at Jingtu Temple in late-Sui dynasty and early-Tang dynasty Chang'an.
-Motivated by seeking better translations of Buddhist scripture at the time, Xuanzang left Chang'an in 629, in defiance of Emperor Taizong of Tang's ban on travel.
-Helped by sympathetic Buddhists, he traveled via Gansu and Qinghai to Kumul (Hami), thence following the Tian Shan mountains to Turpan.
+Although Journey to the West is a work of fantasy, it is based on the actual journey of the Chinese monk Xuanzang (602–664), who traveled to India in the 7th century in order to seek out Buddhist scriptures and bring them back to China.
+Xuanzang was a monk at Jingtu Temple in the imperial capital Chang'an (present-day Xi'an) during the late Sui dynasty and early Tang dynasty.
+He left Chang'an in 629, in defiance of Emperor Taizong of Tang's ban on travel.
+Helped by sympathetic Buddhists, Xuanzang traveled via Gansu and Qinghai to Kumul (Hami), thence following the Tian Shan mountains to Turpan.
 He then crossed regions that are today Kyrgyzstan, Uzbekistan and Afghanistan, into Gandhara, in what is today northern Pakistan, in 630.
 Xuanzang traveled throughout India for the next thirteen years, visiting important Buddhist pilgrimage sites, studying at the ancient university at Nalanda, and debating the rivals of Buddhism.

 Xuanzang left India in 643 and arrived back in Chang'an in 646.
 Although he had defied the imperial travel ban when he left, Xuanzang received a warm welcome from Emperor Taizong upon his return.
 The emperor provided money and support for Xuanzang's projects.
 He joined Da Ci'en Monastery (Monastery of Great Maternal Grace), where he led the building of the Big Wild Goose Pagoda to store the scriptures and icons he had brought back from India.
 He recorded his journey in the book Great Tang Records on the Western Regions.
 With the support of the emperor, he established an institute at Yuhua Gong (Palace of the Luster of Jade) monastery dedicated to translating the scriptures he had brought back.
-His translation and commentary work established him as the founder of the Dharma character school of Buddhism.
+His translation and commentary work established him as the founder of the Faxiang tradition of Buddhism.
 Xuanzang died on 7 March 664.
 The Xingjiao Monastery was established in 669 to house his ashes.

-Popular and story-teller versions of Xuanzang's journey dating as far back as the Southern Song dynasty include a monkey character as a protagonist.

 Synopsis

+The novel has 100 chapters that can be divided into four unequal parts.